 John Chen is the current CEO of Blackberry.
 Before this stint, he had successfully turned around Sybase into a profitable business from 1998 to 2010 when it was sold to SAP.
 When John Chen first took over Sybase, the company had become “dead” and it was not entering new markets.
 He fixed this by reinventing the company and repositioned the company from a mature slow growth company into a highly innovative machine.

 Alan Mulally was the former CEO of Ford between 2006 to 2014 and before that, the CEO of Boeing.
 Alan Mulally turned around Ford when the auto sector was struggling.
 He streamlined the operations and made efforts to shorten the product cycle of each car.
-The stock price of when Alan Mulally first became CEO of Ford was $8.77, by the time he tired on July 1, 2014, the stock price had reached $17.32.
+The stock price of when Alan Mulally first became CEO of Ford was $8.77, by the time he retired on July 1, 2014, the stock price had reached $17.32.

 A strong balance sheet

 Sears Canada is the perfect example.
 From the year leading up to it filing for bankruptcy, it had a very comprehensive strategy to reinvent itself.
-It opened a new clothing line and invested heavily in its online distribution but before Sears Canada had a chance to fully play out its strategy, the company had to file for bankruptcy because there was no money available to pay its bills.
+It opened a new clothing line and invested heavily in its online distribution, but before Sears Canada had a chance to fully play out its strategy, the company had to file for bankruptcy because there was no money available to pay its bills.

 Cash is important in any business and even more so for struggling companies.
 To get a glimpse of how any company is doing financially, go into the annual reports and take a look at the balance sheet.
 The other alternative is to go on Google Finance and click on the Financials section.
 From there, the balance sheet numbers are presented quarterly and yearly.
 As long as current assets are more than current liabilities.